-EFFECTIVE REVISION DECODIDEION DATE NUMBER DESCRIPTION 04/06/2004 00 New Technical Basis Document for the Fernald Environmental Management Project - Occupational Environmental Dose.
+EFFECTIVE DATE REVISION NUMBER DESCRIPTION 04/06/2004 00 New Technical Basis Document for the Fernald Environmental Management Project - Occupational Environmental Dose.
 First approved issue.
 Initiated by Samuel L.T.
 Chu.
 02/07/2006 01 Approved issue of Revision 01 to add NIOSH "boilerplate" language.
-Added totals to tables 4.2a and b, revised tables 4.9a and b to include 222 Rn, table 4-10a to include intakes uranium and non uranium radionuclides and table 4-10b to include site wide intakes of 222 Rn, added 222 Rn concentrations in Table 4A in Appendix A. Constitutes a total rewrite of the document.
+Added totals to tables 4.2a and b, revised tables 4.9a and b to include Rn, table 4-10a to include intakes uranium and nonuranium radionuclides and table 4-10b to include site wide intakes of Rn, added Rn concentrations in Table 4A in Appendix A. Constitutes a total rewrite of the document.
 Initiated by Melton H. Chew.
 03/13/2014 02 Revision initiated to update information.
 Changed site name to Feed Materials Production Center.
 Incorporated Sanford Cohen & Associates matrix issues.
 Added Special Exposure Cohort information and includes additional references, updates, and personnel radon exposure data information.
 Incorporated an auditable set of calculations in a referenced spreadsheet.
 Combined all intake rate calculations into a single spreadsheet available in the Site Research Database and deleted Attachment E, which contained sample exposure calculations and the detailed calculation results, and Attachment F, which contained the exposure rate calculation results.
 After 1988, operations ceased, environmental monitoring was increased, and so the Exposure Areas (EA) used to define intakes prior to 1989 is replaced by the standard approach defined in ORAUT-PROC-0031.
+Incorporates formal internal and NIOSH review comments.
+Constitutes a total rewrite of the document.
+Training required: As determined by the Objective Manager.
+Initiated by Karen S. Kent.
+12/03/2015 03 Revision initiated to modify the K-65 radon emissions from the median value to the 95th-percentile value, to include Am-241 in the list of radionuclides that contaminate recycled uranium, and to address S. Cohen & Associates comments.
+These revisions were made to an auditable set of calculations in an updated referenced spreadsheet.
+Incorporates minor changes made for clarification purposes.
 Incorporates formal internal and NIOSH review comments.
 Constitutes a total rewrite of the document.
 Training required: As determined by the Objective Manager.
 Initiated by Karen S. Kent.